Orpington and Chislehurst Centre

 Our objectives are to promote the National Trust locally, raise funds for its support, and arrange a programme of events and activities to enrich members’ understanding of its work.

-In 2018 we had another busy and successful year and donated the final payment of £1,750 for the Shepherd's Hut (Caravan) at Chartwell, and £4,000 as the first payment for our current project, the restoration of a painting of Mrs Woolf at Quebec House.
-The remaining £1,985 will be paid in the first quarter of 2019.
+In 2018 we had another busy and successful year and donated the final payment of £1,750 for the Shepherd's Hut (Caravan) at Chartwell, and £4,000 as the first payment for our current project, the Restoration of a painting of Mrs Woolf at Quebec House.
+The remaining £1,985 was paid in March 2019.